 3. Buffer—Optimized CTA and Attractive Plans

-This company possesses an ideal sales funnel.
+This company has an ideal sales funnel.

-Buffer not only knows how to embed social media into its marketing funnel but how to lure SQL to buy its paid plan.
+Buffer not only knows how to embed social media into its marketing funnel, but how to lure SQL to buy its paid plan.

-Buffer additionally attracts its leads with its free trials and demos.
+Buffer additionally attracts leads with its free trials and demos.
 Buffer also follows a low-cost business model that adds further enticement to the deal.

 Suffice to say, there’s a reason Buffer entertains 160,000 customers.